oracle/graalpython/docs/user/Python-Runtime.md

 ## Installing GraalPy

+> NOTE: There will be a delay between GraalPy release and its availability on Pyenv.

 ### Linux

 The easiest way to install GraalPy on Linux is to use [Pyenv](https://github.com/pyenv/pyenv) (the Python version manager).